-The authors wishes to express heartfelt thanks and gratitude to DG, NATA and Director (Training) for their scholastic guidance, valuable suggestions and criticism, continuous inspiration and constant encouragement, throughout the entire period of work and help in the preparation of this module.
+The authors wishe to express heartfelt thanks and gratitude to DG, NATA and Director (Training) for their scholastic guidance, valuable suggestions and criticism, continuous inspiration and constant encouragement, throughout the entire period of work and help in the preparation of this manual.

-We believe that, this training module will equip participants to work forfood processing andfood security.
+We believe that, this training manual will equip participants to work for food processing and food security.